 Edinburgh Business School: contact Student Compliance Manager email@example.com

-For all other data subjects, or for complex requests: contact HIG, HIG@hw.ac.uk
+For all other data subjects, or for complex requests: contact Information Governance, firstname.lastname@example.org

 Identify, validate and verify

-- Identify and validate the request – it must be in writing (electronic or paper)
+Identify and validate the request – it must be in writing, either electronic or paper:

-- If a request is made over the phone, ask the requester to submit a written version
+- If a request is made by phone, ask the requester to submit a written version.

-- If it is a straightforward request, start the clock – one calendar month from the request being sent (NOT one month from you receiving it)
+- If it is a straightforward request, note the deadline for answering it – one calendar month from the request being sent, not one month from you receiving it.

 - If it is unclear, seek clarification from the requester.
-In these circumstances, the clock only starts upon receipt of the clarification – again, one month
+In this case, the deadline is one calendar month after the clarification.

-- Inform HIG of the request, even if it is a straightforward one
+Inform Information Governance of the request, even if it is a straightforward one:

-- If it is a complex case, the HIG Team will advise on the information gathering and assist in providing a response to the applicant on behalf of the University
+- If it is a complex case, the team will advise on gathering the information and help you to give a response.

 - Correct inaccuracies in their data